Student-centric advice and objective recommendations

 Once you’ve finished your Scripps supplemental essay, give yourself a pat on the back!
 You’ve knocked out one part of your college application process.
 Once you’ve had some time to relax, check out our collection of resources to help you through the additional steps of the process.

 That includes guides on how many colleges to apply to, how to find a safety school, and what looks good on a college application.
-We can also help you through the Common App essay prompts, match you with vetted scholarships, and give you some insider’s perspective from the admissions office.
-Good luck!
+We can also help you through the Common App essay prompts and give you some insider’s perspective from the admissions office.
+Throughout your educational journey, make sure that you apply for each and every scholarship you qualify for!